-All Venmo accounts are protected by Multifactor Authentication (MFA) when signing in from a non-remembered device.
-When signing in from a new device you will need to confirm your identity by entering a code that we send to the phone number or email linked to your account.
+All Venmo accounts are protected by Multifactor Authentication (MFA).
+When signing in you may need to confirm your identity by entering a code that we send to the phone number or email linked to your account.
 If you are unable to receive that text you can sign in by selecting “I don’t have access to this phone” or contacting our support team.
 If you don't receive the email please contact us so we can help update your email.

 New phone number?
 See this article.

 If you don’t remember your password or are concerned about the security of your account, you can change your password from the Profile section of your settings on venmo.com or by entering the email or phone number associated with your account here.

 Why am I getting an error when I try to sign in?
 (403, VPN, Unexpected Error, Error Authenticating, Connection Closed by Peer etc.)